 Matchbook is not a traditional fixed-odds bookmaker but a sports exchange that offers peer-to-peer betting.
 The company was launched in the United States in 2004 but was purchased by UK investors in 2011.
-The operator does not make money from taking and paying out bets but by charging commission on winning bets.
+The operator does not generate profit from taking and paying out bets but by charging commission on winning bets.
 The standard commission is 2% and is charged on the profit from a bet.
 The commission rate is 4% in some parts of the world.The operation is licensed and regulated by the Alderney Gambling Control Commission and the UK Gambling Commission (UKGC).
 The core product is sports betting but the Matchbook website also features a casino and live casino.
 The exchange service is available on desktop computers and mobile devices.
 New customers cannot claim a welcome bonus.
 Matchbook are operating in a market dominated by Betfair which was the first betting exchange and currently the most used.

 Matchbook is a rare operator in the UK because there is no welcome bonus.
 The majority of conventional online bookmakers and betting exchanges offer new customers free bets or bonuses.
 The most common sign up offers are match deposit and match bet bonuses.
 The value of the bonus is related to the value of the qualifying deposit or bet.
 Matchbook have not invested in a welcome offer but focus on offering competitive rates of commission for winning bets.

 There was a welcome offer that came in the form of a £10 refund if the bet lost but this expired in January 2020.
 At the time of writing there is no indication if this offer will be replaced with something similar.
 If you are looking for a bookie with dedicated welcome bonus, take a look at our list of sign up offers from UK bookmakers.